Groundup Features: kindheroes.club

 If there is something on your to-do-list but you have not done it, make a note and come back to it when you are in the right mental space to process it.

-Lastly, how do you hope kindheroes.club builds a City of Good?
+Lastly, how do you hope kindheroes.club helps Singapore become the City of Good?

 From the recent kindness challenge we held, my takeaway was that we needed to approach the smallest and littlest stakeholder in the city – the children.
 It is not just the children who are involved in these challenges.
 The children are getting their parents, grandparents, and teachers to talk about it!